teji8895/PathTracer/README.md

 # PathTracer
-Visualize anything is so intresting.
+Visualizing anything is so intresting.
 Spricially these working of Algorithms.
 Check out Visualization of different algorithm like:
 1. Dijkstra Algo
 2. DFS